 Intentional / Indirect: Dual-use risk

-These aren't failures of individual designers or bad actors but predictable outcomes of a framework that never asked “who else might be affected?”
+These are not the failures of individual designers or bad actors but inevitable outcomes of a framework that centers humans.

 05 SYNTHESIS